 As a mobile computer, I prefer my smaller and lighter Yoga 900.
 It’s just so much easier to carry with me on the days when I go to a meeting, or when I’m working at a cafe or library.
 My Yoga 900 has 16GB of memory, so I can still fire up some VMs if I need to test something while I’m away from home.
 And if I’m just working at the kitchen bench or on the couch, the Yoga 900 is the obvious choice.
 But the Yoga 900 keyboard isn’t as good as the P50.
 I can’t type as fast or as accurately with it, but not so badly that I’m willing to sit with a P50 on my lap for an extended period.
 If I was going for the perfect combination of mobility and keyboard, I’d look at the X series ThinkPads, like the X1 Carbon, but they also top out at 16GB of memory capacity.
 For me that’s a bit limiting, but for a lot of people the 16GB would be fine.

 So for now, the P50 is a great work computer for me.

-Thanks to Lenovo and the INsiders program for supplying the P50 hardware.
+Thanks to Lenovo Australia for supplying the P50 hardware.